Valuation

 Highest and lowest trading price in the last 252 trading days

 Shows the price range a stock has traded in over the past year.
-Helps gauge where the current price sits relative to its recent history.

 How to interpret: Stocks near 52-week highs may have momentum.
 Stocks near 52-week lows may be value opportunities or falling for good reasons.
-Check fundamentals before deciding.